DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-10-school-preparing-to-use-an-approved-training-provider-fip.md

 How a school has who's chosen to use a training provider, performs tasks such as signing up with a training provider and adding participants (ie. teachers and mentors).

+## User needs
+**As an induction tutor i need to**
+See my next steps so that i can prepare my cohort to start training

+**As an induction tutor i need to** view my programme choice and instructions on how i can change that programme

+**As an induction tutor i need to** view instructions on how to sign up with a training provider and which providers i can contact

+**As an induction tutor i need to** see which training provider i am signed up with and report any incorrect sign ups that i receive

+## Business goals
+* provide a route into support, for those schools who want to change their programme choice
+* provide schools with a way to report an incorrect sign up with a training provider

 ## How it works
 The journey works as follows;